zwakele270904/E-COMMERCE-COUNTERFEIT-ANALYSIS/README.md

 ### Data Source

-Transaction data: The Dataset used for this analysis is "" which we will later upload in our repository contains the detailed transaction made
+Transaction data: The Dataset used for this analysis is "_counterfeit_transactions dataset.csv"

 ### Tools used
 - Excel - Data Cleaning